The Grove Resort may be one of Orlando's best kept secrets. Located just 5 minutes…

 2. Will You Rent?

 Once you’ve decided how much time you’ll devote to your new property, you can decide if you intend to rent out your vacation home.
+Of course, you do have other options, such as putting it up for sale using a service similar to this you can find at carolinaauctionrealty.com/auctions/ for example.
 Depending on the area, you may be able to easily rent out your space weekly or monthly to other vacationers.
 North Carolina is popular at certain peak seasons throughout the year, so you’ll want to check with locals or the state to find out when those times are.

 3. How Will You Insure Your Property?